UK judge rejects extradition of 'suicide risk' Assange to United States | Law-Order

 UK judge rejects extradition of 'suicide risk' Assange to United States

+"We will continue to seek Mr. Assange's extradition to the United States," a U.S. Department of Justice statement said, adding that the United States had won on all the legal points, including arguments relating to freedom of speech and political motivation.
+Assange's legal team had argued the entire prosecution was brought on by pressure from U.S. President Donald Trump's administration, and that Assange's extradition would pose a severe threat to press freedom.

-While Judge Vanessa Baraitser rejected submissions that extradition should be barred because it would breach press freedom or Assange's freedom of speech, she said there was a real risk he would commit suicide if he were held in a U.S. maximum security jail.
+But it was only the real risk he would commit suicide if he were held in a U.S. maximum security jail that led Judge Vanessa Baraitser to reject the extradition request.
 Assange, she said, suffered at times from severe depression and had been diagnosed with Asperger's syndrome and autism.
 Half a razor blade was found in his London prison cell in May 2019, and he had told medical staff about his suicidal thoughts and made plans to end his life.

 Wearing a navy suit and a mask, Assange showed little emotion at the ruling.
 Outside court, his partner Stella Moris, with whom he had two children while seeking asylum in London's Ecuadorean Embassy, said the decision was a victory but the threat of extradition was still hanging over him.
 "I call on the president of the United States to end this now: Mr President, tear down these prison walls, let our little boys have their father.
 Free Julian, free the press, free us all," she said.